Open Up and Say... Ahh!: Track information

 Vocalist Bret Michaels allegedly wrote the band's most successful single, "Every Rose Has Its Thorn", in response to a failed love affair with a Los Angeles stripper.
 Poison had been playing at a cowboy bar called The Ritz in Dallas, Texas.
 After the show, Michaels called the woman at her apartment and heard a man's voice in the background.
 Heartbroken, he wrote the song with an acoustic guitar in a laundromat.

 The first single "Nothin' But a Good Time" was born from the merger of a guitar riff by C. C. DeVille and a chorus by Michaels.
 Michaels later explained that he was in search of a "kick ass big arena rock song" which would make him feel good about his life.
 The song was about "not wanting to be held back by working a job and being depressed", as portrayed in its music video.

-The music video for the second single, "Fallen Angel", features model and then aspiring singer/actress Susie Hatton (Bret's then-girlfriend, who released one solo album, Body and Soul; in 1991).

-The fourth single, "Your Mama Don't Dance", was a cover version of the 1972 song written by Loggins and Messina from their 1972 self-titled album, which was recently covered by hard rock band Y&T on their album Down for the Count.
+The fourth single, "Your Mama Don't Dance", was a cover version of the 1972 song written by Loggins and Messina from their 1972 self-titled album.

 Two additional songs written for the record, "Livin' for the Minute" and "Face the Hangman", were later released as B-sides.
 "Face the Hangman" was later included on Crack a Smile... and More!.